Mechanical doping: History

 In January 2016 – almost six years after initial allegations of a pro cyclist doping mechanically – the first confirmed use of "mechanical doping" in the sport was discovered at the 2016 UCI Cyclo-cross World Championships when one of the bikes of Belgian cyclist Femke Van den Driessche was found to have a secret motor inside.
+One blogger described it as the worst scandal in cycling since the doping scandal that engulfed Lance Armstrong in 2012.